Bekaboo/dropbar.nvim/README.md

       },
     },
     symbol = {
-      -- When on, preview the symbol in the source window preview = {
+      preview = {
-        enable = true,
         ---Reorient the preview window on previewing a new symbol
         ---@param win integer source window
         ---@param range {start: {line: integer}, end: {line: integer}} 0-indexed